lordfriend/nya-bootstrap-select/docs/src/content/examples/selected-text-format.md

-#Select Text Format
+#Selected Text Format

 This is a feature borrowed from Bootstrap-select.
-Add an attribute `data-select-text-format` or `select-text-format` on `nya-bs-select` element.
+Add an attribute `data-selected-text-format` or `select-texted-format` on `nya-bs-select` element.
 Then configure its value with the following formats:

 - `values` A comma delimited list of selected values. (default)
 - `count` If one item is selected, then the value is shown, if more than one is selected then the number of selected items is displayed.